 Are you ready to begin an exercise program?
 If so, you can benefit by knowing how many calories you will use doing various exercises.
 For your own personal calorie-burning calculator click here.

 At Colquitt Regional Medical Center, a number of tests can be performed to diagnose heart function and detect abnormalities.

-This test requires that patient to lie on their side with a couple of EKG leads attached and gel for the transducer to help the Technologist visualize the heart.
-They record images and doppler sound waves of the blood flow through the chambers and valves to help detect abnormalities.
+This test requires the patient to lie on their side with several EKG leads attached.
+Images and doppler sound waves of the blood flow through the chambers and valves are recorded to help detect abnormalities.

 GXT-TREADMILL STRESS TEST